CN-R-Tsai/smart-Logbook/README.md

 Web apps make it easy for easily tracking and managing repairs.
 It enables communication for unlimited users and provides a real-time view of equipment health, location and status.

 ## Impacts of sLogbook web application
-smart Logbook has been implemented to multiple teams on the field with 200+ users daily, leading to a `producitivty improvement 90%` and saved a `operation time 5.5K/year per team`!
+smart Logbook has been implemented to multiple teams on the field with monthly traffic of 3K users, leading to a `producitivty improvement 90%` and saved a `operation time 5.5K/year per team!

 ## Technologies Used
 The `smart Logbook` web app is built using,